ArenKae/so_long/README.md

   <img src="https://github.com/ArenKae/42-badges/blob/main/so_longe.png" alt="So long 42 project badge"/>
 </p>

-One of the first graphical projects at 42 school, so_long is a small 2D game where a lost astronaut needs to collect energy cells to power-up his ship.
+One of the first graphical projects at 42 school, so_long is a small 2D game where a lost astronaut needs to collect energy cells to power up his ship.
 This project uses the school's graphical library, MiniLibX, in order to display a window, handle events, colors and textures.

 <p align="center">
   <img src="https://github.com/ArenKae/42-badges/blob/main/screens/so_long.PNG" alt="So_long bonus example by acosi">